ethereum-optimism/specs/specs/interop.md

 The `L1Block` contract is updated to include the set of allowed chains.
 The L1 Atrributes transaction sets the set of allowed chains.
-The `L1Block` contract MUST provide a public getter to check is a particular chain is in the interop set.
+The `L1Block` contract MUST provide a public getter to check is a particular chain is in the dependency set.

 The `setL1BlockValuesInterop()` function MUST be called on every block after the interop upgrade block.
 The interop upgrade block itself MUST include a call to `setL1BlockValuesEcotone`.

 ## SystemConfig

-The `SystemConfig` is updated to manage the interop set.
-The chain operator can add or remove chains from the interop set through the `SystemConfig`.
-A new `ConfigUpdate` event `UpdateType` enum is added that corresponds to a change in the interop set.
+The `SystemConfig` is updated to manage the dependency set.
+The chain operator can add or remove chains from the dependency set through the `SystemConfig`.
+A new `ConfigUpdate` event `UpdateType` enum is added that corresponds to a change in the dependency set.

-The `SystemConfig` MUST enforce that the maximum size of the interop set is `type(uint8).max` or 255.
+The `SystemConfig` MUST enforce that the maximum size of the dependency set is `type(uint8).max` or 255.

 ### `INTEROP_SET` UpdateType

-When a `ConfigUpdate` event is emitted where the `UpdateType` is `INTEROP_SET`, the L2 network will update its interop set.
+When a `ConfigUpdate` event is emitted where the `UpdateType` is `INTEROP_SET`, the L2 network will update its dependency set.
-The chain operator SHOULD be able to add or remove chains from the interop set.
+The chain operator SHOULD be able to add or remove chains from the dependency set.

 ## L1Attributes

-The L1 Atrributes transaction is updated to include the interop set.
-Since the interop set is dynamically sized, a `uint8` "interopSetSize" parameter prefixes tightly packed `uint256` values that represent each chain id.
+The L1 Atrributes transaction is updated to include the dependency set.
+Since the dependency set is dynamically sized, a `uint8` "interopSetSize" parameter prefixes tightly packed `uint256` values that represent each chain id.

 | Input arg         | Type                    | Calldata bytes          | Segment |